3101mohan/Ai-Code-Assistance/README.md

-# ♊ Gemini AI Code Assistant
+# ♊ AI Code Assistant

 A beginner-friendly web application built with **Python** and **Streamlit** that uses **Google's Gemini API** to instantly generate code snippets from natural language descriptions.